 Core external debt increased this year by \$32m to \$237.7m.
-Council's external debt continues to increase as it works through the delivery of the capital programme in line with the 2021-31 Long Term Plan budgets.
-Projects including the major water supply upgrade programme are contributing to this increase.
+Council's external debt continues to increase as it works through the delivery of the capital programme in line with the 2021-s31 Long Term Plan budgets.
+Projects including the major water supply upgrade programme are a significant contributor to this increase.